lawfx/codingame/README.md

-My solutions for the Practice problems listed in codingame.com
+My solutions for the problems listed in codingame.com